Kalaivannan-Ganesan/create-pdf-excel-word-powerpoint-in-blazor/README.md

 ## How to run this application?

 * Checkout this project to a location in your disk.
-* open the solution file using the Visual Studio 2022.
+* Open the solution file using the Visual Studio 2022.
 * Restore the NuGet packages by rebuilding the solution.
 * Run the project.